-EZ-SCREEN LP is extensively FMEA (Failure Mode and Effects Analysis) tested to establish an extremely high degree of confidence that, when appropriately installed, no system component will (even if it should fail) cause a failure to danger.
+EZ-SCREEN LP Basic is extensively FMEA (Failure Mode and Effects Analysis) tested to establish an extremely high degree of confidence that, when appropriately installed, no system component will (even if it should fail) cause a failure to danger.

-2.2.1 Components
+3.3.1 Components

-An EZ-SCREEN LP "System" refers to a compatible emitter and receiver (equal length and resolution; available separately or in pairs), and cordset(s) for each.
-It also refers to the emitters and receivers in a cascade, and their cabling.
-Mounting hardware is included with each emitter and receiver; special-purpose accessory brackets are also available, both for standalone pairs and for cascades.
+An EZ-SCREEN LP Basic "System" refers to a compatible emitter and receiver (equal length and resolution; available separately or in pairs), and cordset(s) for each.
+Mounting hardware is ordered separately; special-purpose accessory brackets are also available.

 Figure 1.
-Banner EZ-SCREEN LP system: emitter, receiver, and two interconnecting cables
+Banner EZ-SCREEN LP Basic system: emitter, receiver, and two interconnecting cables